Dart-Code/Website/_docs/logging.md

 <img src="/images/capture_logs_command.png" width="700" height="100" />

-You'll be prompted to select a location/filename for the log file and then a notification will appear informing you that logs are being captured.
+You'll be prompted to select which types of events to log.
+If you're not sure which component is causing the issue, just leave them all ticked.
+While the logs are being captured a notification will be shown.

 <img src="/images/capture_logs_notification.png" width="550" height="180" />

-When you click `Stop Logging` the resulting log file will be opened in the editor for you to review before you attach to a GitHub issue.
+When you click `Stop Logging` the resulting log file will be opened in the editor for you.
 Please review the logs for any sensitive data (it may include parts of your files) before sharing.

+{% include email-logs-info.md %}

 ## Individual Logs